LIMACANYON COLCA- AREQUIPA

 Departure from Quito to San Cristóbal (2 hours flight / airfare included).

-on a ten minute bus drive to the pier to board the M/V Galapagos Legend.
+Passengers are picked up at the airport by our naturalist guides and taken on a ten minute bus drive to the pier to board the M/V Galapagos Legend.

 PM – Interpretation Center & Tijeretas Hill (San Cristóbal)

 Dry landing in Puerto Baquerizo Moreno, capital of the Galapagos Islands.
 Passengers visit the Interpretation Center, an excellent place to learn about Natural History in the Galapagos.
 The Museum of Natural History displays information on the volcanic origins of the islands, their remoteness from the continent, ocean currents, climate, the arrival of the different species and their colonization, among other points of interest.
 The human history is also showcased, chronologically narrating the most significant events related to the discovery and colonization of the islands.